 Rush went through a really harsh period of creator breakdown in the late 1990s when drummer and lyricist Neil Peart's wife and daughter died suddenly.
 The band broke up and Peart spent some time working through his grief by taking a motorcycle journey across North America.
 Years passed, and Peart returned to his lifelong buddies and former bandmates to get the band back together.
 Their return album, Vapor Trails, is almost absurdly darker than what they were putting out before the band broke up, peppered not only with extensive meditations on Peart's own sadness, but dark-toned musings about the end of the world and the legacy of the September 11th terrorist attacks.
 This set the tone for the band through their next two studio albums, Snakes and Arrows and Clockwork Angels, both of which are strongly influenced by a kind of fatalistic existentialism and militant atheism driven by cynicism about the modern world.
 Critics generally agree that Vapor Trails was a little rough (especially the mix) as the band is finding their footing again after over half a decade of being broken up, but Snakes and Arrows is better and Clockwork Angels is even better still, signaling that the boys are back on form.

-A good chunk Jackson Browne's The Pretender was him working through the suicide of his first wife, Phyllis.
+A good chunk of Jackson Browne's The Pretender was him working through the suicide of his first wife, Phyllis.